dopeboy/dopeboy.github.io/_posts/2015-2-27-consulting.md

 ### Friendships

 There's an interesting nature to colleague based relationships.
 In some ways, you know your work colleagues better than you know your normal friends.
 You spend many hours a day with them.
 You get to see how they react under pressure and adversity.
-You get to see their character very transparently.
+You get to see their character up close and transparently.
 There's also a sense of spirit and shared purpose because you're on the same team.
 A special bond is built.

 I've made life long friends with some of my clients.
-That, probably more than anything else on this list, has made this journey worth it.
+That, more than anything else on this list, has made consulting special to me.